SteveALee/fullmeasure-blog/source/_posts/mireias-looping-course.md

 My looper strongly encourages the use of the integrated rhythm generator so it a took a while to realise that I don't actually need this extra layer of constraint.
 I can just use my own timings by ignoring the flashing light and displayed grid.
 That's much simpler to start looping with.
 And a requirement if you ever provide your own percussion layer.

 Once I got the hang of basic looper technique I started having fun.
 Mareia carefully describes the role of bass, how to explore some simple bass lines and record them with the looper.
 Then she presents an easy and musical way to start to explore your own improvisations over the bass.

+While I'm sure I could have figured this out myself, the course has really helped me take the steps towards creativity.
+The clear gentle direction is encouraging.
+Starting so simply is especially helpful for someone so left brained (analytical) as myself who tends to over complicate and over reach.
+I feel more creative already!

-I stopped here for a while, enjoying the freedom a looper provides, and saving anything I really liked to the loopers memory.
+So I stopped here for a while, enjoying the freedom a looper provides, and saving anything I really liked to the loopers memory.

-A final observation on this lesson is we get to hear a small snippet of Mireia's beautiful playing as she provides an example.
+One final observation on this lesson is we get to hear a small snippet of Mireia's beautiful playing as she provides an example.